CSSLint/parser-lib/README.md

 ### `namespace` event

-The `namespace` event fires when the `@namespace` directive is found in a style sheet.
+The `namespace` event fires when the `@namespace` directive is found in a stylesheet.
 The `namespace` event provides an `event` object with two properties: `prefix`, which is the namespace prefix, and `uri`, which is the namespace URI.
 Example: